-Movies, and the stories they tell, often influence our perception of a country and its people.
-It can provide us insights about the nation’s culture, social values, and certain personality traits.
+Films often influence our perception of a country and its people; they can provide insights about the nation’s culture, social values, and certain personality traits.
 But understanding a landscape or a country through films has its own limitations.
 As Nigerian author Adichie says, ‘single stories are dangerous’ since they can create critical misunderstandings of people and their lives.
 In general, Australian movies could be deemed as grim, depressing, joyless, violent, crude, and so on.
 But it would simply show that one hasn’t seen enough Aussie films to discover the nation’s multi-faceted tales.

 Australians have been making films for more than 100 years.
 The Story of the Kelly Gang (1906) is said to be the origin point of film production in Australia.
 But it was only in the early 1970s that a new generation of filmmakers revolutionized Australian cinema with the support of the Australian Film Commission.
 Dubbed as the ‘Australian New Wave’, these films gained the attention of international audiences.
 In recent years, Australian cinema has given voice to the ostracized and the oppressed indigenous Australians, known as the ‘Aborigines’.

 Considering how rich the film culture in Australia has been since the 1970s, it’s an arduous task to select only 30.
-One minor clarification regarding the list: I didn’t include Jane Campion’s The Piano (1993) which despite being made with Australian funding, is a film totally set in New Zealand (Campion herself is a New Zealand filmmaker though she studied filmmaking in Australia).
+Quick note: I didn’t include Jane Campion’s The Piano (1993) which despite being made with Australian funding, is a film totally set in New Zealand (Campion herself is a New Zealand filmmaker though she studied filmmaking in Australia).

 So here’s my attempt in listing the best and important Australian films of all time: